 National Insurance is great.
 It builds up your state pension entitlement and helps pay for the NHS and other welfare services.
 Self-employed people who are sole traders pay National Insurance based on how much profit they make from their business.
-National Insurance, unlike income tax, is only payable by people who aged 16 years or over, and are below the state pension retirement age.
+National Insurance, unlike income tax, is only payable by people who are aged 16 years or over, and are below the state pension retirement age.

 What is a National Insurance number?